I have had a lot of interest in my blog about how to reduce your sugar intake to the maximum of 30g per day recommended by the NHS in the UK.

 Are there good sugars and bad sugars?

-When you eat an apple or another piece of fruit you consume the natural sugar it contains but you also get the benefit of all the fibre and other nutrients.
+When you eat an apple or another piece of fruit you consume the natural sugar it contains but also benefit from all the fibre and other nutrients.

 How much sugar is there in a glass of wine?